 243 Tétreaultville leading lights (2359, 2360), in line bearing 205°, are the reciprocal of Île Sainte-Thérèse Upper leading lights.
-The front light is shown from a white tower ($45^{\circ}36'N$, $73^{\circ}31'W$) located on Île de Montréal downstream of Louis-Hippolyte-La Fontaine tunnel-bridge.
+The front light is shown from a white tower (45°36'N, 73°31'W) located on Île de Montréal downstream of Louis-Hippolyte-La Fontaine tunnel-bridge.
 The front and rear lights are visible only when in alignment and both have fluorescent-orange daymarks with black stripes.

-244 Traverse de Longue-Pointe leading lights (2366, 2366.1), in line bearing 170°, mark Traverse de Longue-Pointe and are located on the SE side of the river ($45^{\circ}34'N$, $73^{\circ}30'W$) upstream of the Louis-Hippolyte-La Fontaine tunnel-bridge.
+244 Traverse de Longue-Pointe leading lights (2366, 2367), in line bearing 170°, mark close downstream of the Louis-Hippolyte-La Fontaine tunnel-bridge; they are shown from towers with fluorescentorange daymarks with a black stripe.

+Traverse de Longue-Pointe and are located on the SE side of the river (45°34'N, 73°30'W) upstream of the Louis-Hippolyte-La Fontaine tunnel-bridge.
 The range lights are shown from white circular towers with fluorescent-orange daymarks with black stripes.

-245 Course de Longue-Pointe leading lights (2363, 2364), in line bearing $022\frac{1}{2}^{\circ}$, mark Route de Maisonneuve - Longue-Pointe (Course Maisonneuve Longue-Pointe).
-The lights are located on the drying flats SW of Îles de Boucherville ($45^{\circ}36'N$, $73^{\circ}30'W$) close downstream of the Louis-Hippolyte-La Fontaine tunnelbridge; they are shown from towers with fluorescent-orange daymarks with a black stripe.
+245 Course de Longue-Pointe leading lights (2363, 2364), in line bearing 0221⁄2°, mark Route de Maisonneuve - Longue-Pointe (Course Maisonneuve Longue-Pointe).
+The lights are located on the drying flats SW of Îles de Boucherville (45°36'N, 73°30'W)

-246 The green lights (2379.4 and 2379.3) shown under Pont Jacques-Cartier fixed bridge indicate the centre line of the main shipping channel in an upstream and downstream direction ($45^{\circ}31'N$, $73^{\circ}33'W$).
+The green lights (2379.4 and 2379.3) shown under Pont Jacques-Cartier fixed bridge indicate the centre line of the main shipping channel in an upstream and downstream direction (45°31'N, 73°33'W).
 Fixed white lights, visible upstream and downstream, shown from the under side of the main span of the bridge define the limits of the channel under the bridge.

-247 Conspicuous objects. - • The towers marked by red lights supporting the overhead power cables crossing the main shipping channel between Longue-Pointe and Île Charron. • The slanted mast of the Montréal Olympic Stadium $(45^{\circ}33'N, 73^{\circ}33'W)$. • The church spire of Longueuil. • A tower 87 m in elevation and marked by red lights, located on the north part of Île Sainte-Hélène.
+247 Conspicuous objects. - ● The towers marked by red lights supporting the overhead power cables crossing the main shipping channel between Longue-Pointe and Île Charron. ● The slanted mast of the Montréal Olympic Stadium (45°33'N, 73°33'W). ● The church spire of Longueuil. ● A tower 87 m in elevation and marked by red lights, located on the north part of Île Sainte-Hélène.